 Keep pets inside or safely confined

-Even with the ban in place, the days surrounding fireworks night are the busiest of the year for animal management officers out in the field, picking up lost and stray pets.
+“The days surrounding fireworks night are the busiest of the year for the council’s animal management officers out in the field, picking up roaming pets.”

 In previous years, the council’s shelters have been full around Guy Fawkes season, with pets often sporting injuries from being so scared and determined to escape the noises.
 Some pets have been involved in traffic accidents as they tried to find safety.

 If you have lost your pet, call Animal Management at 0800 462 685 and try asking on local community Facebook pages and community sites such as Neighbourly or Pets on the Net.

 Here are some important tips for dog owners:

 - Ensure your dog registration is current and your dog is microchipped as this will assist in your dog being reunited with you as quickly as possible if it strays